seahorce-scidac/REMORA/Docs/sphinx_doc/Inputs.rst

      coarse time steps.
 The print statements have the form
    | ``TIME= 1.91717746 MASS= 1.792410279e+34``
    | for example.
 If this line is commented out or if **remora.v** :math:`<= 0`
-     then it will not compute and print these quanitities.
+     then it will not compute and print these quantities.

 Included terms
 ==============